Notes on Playing Silent Hunter III

 The torpedo missions, however, gave me no end of trouble.
 Continue down to my torpedo notes below for advice on hitting targets.

-I would argue that the time compression feature is the only thing that actually makes this simulation a "game".
+I would argue that the time compression feature is the only thing that actually makes this simulation a "game" at all.

 U-boats travel slowly and oceans are very big.

-Finding, stalking, and lying in wait for enemy craft can take anywhere from hours to days of real time.
+Finding, stalking, and lying in wait for enemy craft can take anywhere from hours to days.
 You can either sit through everything in real time (which you should definitely try just to soak in all of the atmosphere), or you can speed up the action and compress those hours into minutes.

 The time compression controls are the little